SensorBench: Benchmarking LLMs in Coding-Based Sensor Processing: Introduction

 \section{Introduction}

 Recent advances in Large Language Models (LLMs) have sparked interest in their application to sensor signal processing and physical-world interactions.
-LLMs have shown promise in tasks such as health trace analysis and motion sensor interpretation \cite{ouyang2024llmsense, xu2023penetrative, ji2024hargpt}.
-For example, LLMs have been used to analyze complex health datasets, including spatiotemporal household sensor traces, aiding in the diagnosis and monitoring of Alzheimer’s patients \cite{ouyang2024llmsense}.
-Additionally, LLMs have demonstrated the ability to interpret data in mobile sensing applications \cite{xu2023penetrative, ji2024hargpt}.
+LLMs have shown promise in tasks such as analyzing sensory data for predictions related to health and human activity~\cite{ouyang2024llmsense, xu2023penetrative, kim2024health}.
+For example, \cite{ouyang2024llmsense} showed that the world knowledge acquired by LLMs during training makes them effective in diagnosing and monitoring the cognitive decline in Alzheimer’s patients from multimodal spatiotemporal sensor data from their homes.
+Likewise, \cite{xu2023penetrative, kim2024health, yoon2024my} showed that the knowledge of LLMs about the physical world enables them to interpret sensory data for human motion-related activities effectively.

-Despite these promising results, integrating LLMs into sensor processing systems faces significant challenges.
-The studies in existing literature are fragmented, using varied methodologies, datasets, and evaluation metrics, making it difficult to form a cohesive understanding of LLM performance in this domain.
-Furthermore, debates persist in both academic and industrial circles about the reliability of LLMs for tasks like planning and reasoning \cite{stechly2024self, verma2024brittle}.
-Without a structured approach, assessing the full potential and limitations of LLM-based sensor processing systems remains challenging.
+Despite these early promising results, integrating LLMs into sensor processing systems faces significant challenges.
+The studies thus far are fragmented and use varied methodologies, datasets, and evaluation metrics.
+This prevents making definitive conclusions and reaching a cohesive understanding of LLM performance in this domain.
+Furthermore, considerable doubts and skepticism persist about the reliability of LLMs for tasks like planning and reasoning \cite{stechly2024self, verma2024brittle}.
+Constructing an effective and efficient sensor processing pipeline is a type of planning and reasoning task, which requires an LLM to interpret the problem, generate a well-formed sequence of algorithmic steps, and execute them accurately.
+It is challenging to assess the full potential and limitations of LLM-based sensor processing without a structured approach.

-Recognizing the need for a structured evaluation of LLMs' sensor processing abilities, this paper makes the first systematic attempt to address the gap.
-Specifically, we aim to answer two key research questions:
+Recognizing the need for a structured evaluation of LLMs' sensor processing abilities, this paper presents the first systematic attempt to bridge the gap.
+Specifically, we aim to answer the following two key research questions:

-\textbf{(Q1) How well do LLMs perform sensor processing?
-What is their absolute and relative performance compared to human experts?} This analysis helps determine whether LLMs can serve as viable alternatives to human experts or if they fall short in key areas of the sensor processing workflow.
+\textbf{(Q1) How well do LLMs perform sensor processing compared to human experts?} This analysis helps determine whether LLMs can serve as viable alternatives to human experts or if they fall short in key areas of the sensor processing workflow.

-\textbf{(Q2) Can LLMs benefit from a reasoning approach inspired by the iterative problem-solving mindset of human experts?} We explore the effectiveness of advanced prompting strategies, such as Chain-of-Thought (CoT) \cite{wei2022chain}, ReAct \cite{yao2022react}, and self-verification \cite{shinn2024reflexion}, to see if mimicking expert reasoning improves LLM performance.